SteveBarnett/human-centred/community.md

 I've been doing speaking and workshops since October 2014.
 Have a look at my [community archive](/community-archive/) for the full list.

+### Writing in other places

+- [Reviewing a design for accessibility](https://www.a11yproject.com/posts/2021-08-14-reviewing-a-design-for-accessibility/) on the A11Y project, August 14, 2021.
+- [Starting a design with accessibility](https://www.a11yproject.com/posts/2021-08-25-starting-a-design-with-accessibility/) on the A11Y project, August 25, 2021.

 ### Hosting meetups